 No, it’s flour that CAN’T be used for bread!

 I’ll do my best to settle some of this, because it is a touch complicated.
 First off, Italian flour makers (like all flour makers on the Continent) don’t classify flours in terms of their gluten content.
-Rather, they classify them by ash content and by grind.
-Italian Type “2″ flour is a coarsely ground high-ash flour (what we in the US might call a “meal”).
-Types “1″ and “0″ are medium-ash, medium grind flours for hearth breads.
-Type “00″ is the low-ash fine grind that’s used for many whiter breads (including pizza) and some pastry.
+Rather, they classify them by ash content.
+Italian Type “2″ flour is a high-ash flour (what we in the US might call a “meal”).
+Types “1″ and “0″ are medium-ash flours used for many breads breads.
+Type “00″ is the low-ash that’s used for cakes, cookies and some breads.
 In general it’s roughly equivalent to our own all-purpose flour.
 It’s fairly high in protein (gluten), and good for a lot of things.

 What does it all mean?
 It means that Italian flour has “bite” but not “chew”.
 American high-gluten flour has both “bite” and “chew”, but that’s not necessarily a good thing, depending on who you talk to.
 Some American pizza makers, hoping to more closely approximate a Neapolitan-style pizza, opt to eliminate the “chew” of American flour by employing a low gluten flour, sacrificing the “bite” in the process.
 It’s a trade-off that some people really like, for instance me, though I definintely opt for the genuine article when I can get it.